 There has always been public involvement in the management, development and protection of the Gardens.
-This involvement ranges from the Friends groups who assist with managing and supporting the Gardens through to individual volunteers who provide their expertise and skills as hosts or tour guides.
-The key Garden support groups are:
+This involvement ranges from the Friends groups who assist with management and support for each Garden through to individual volunteers who provide their expertise and skills for things such as guided tours and hosts.
+The key garden Friends groups are:

-- > The Friends of the Wellington Botanic Gardens
+- The Friends of the Wellington Botanic Gardens

-- > Otari-Wilton's Bush Trust
+- Otari-Wilton's Bush Trust

-- > Friends of Bolton Street Cemetery
+- Friends of Bolton Street Memorial park

-- > Truby King Park Trust.
+- Truby King Park Trust

-Each group has a slightly different emphasis and, individually and collectively, provide wide ranging support to the Gardens by:
+Each group has a slightly different emphasis and individually and collectively provide wide ranging support to the gardens by:

-- lobbying for adequate resourcing for the ongoing management and development of the Gardens - fundraising for activities and projects - providing volunteer support and technical expertise for a wide range of activities such as guiding, teaching, hosting, gardening, pest management, and so on.
+- Lobbying for adequate resourcing for the ongoing management and development of the Gardens - Fund raising for activities and projects - Providing volunteer support and technical expertise for a wide range of activities such as guiding, teaching, hosting, gardening, pest management, and so on.